It's been ten years since he's seen those eyes.

 Despite the years of prolonged silence, this isn't something that Noctis would've ever expected.
 This is new.
 Different.
-The increasingly familiarity they seemed to have before has all but vanished.
+The increasing familiarity they seemed to have before has all but vanished.
 Either that, or it's shifted into something else.
 They say that separation makes the heart grow fonder, though Noctis wonders if it just as easily can cause the heart to snap.

 As Prompto finishes polishing the gun, he withdraws it into its holster and lifts himself off the camping chair.
 “I’m off to bed soon,” he says.
 “You coming with?”

 Prompto extends out on hand, which Noctis takes into his.
 It’s warm, though calloused and covered in burn marks and healing scars.
 “I’m not an old man, y’know,” he scoffs.
 “I can walk on my own.